AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2015-03-01-elixir-on-raspberry-pi.markdown

   categories: texts
 ---

-This is a tutorial of how to install Elixir on a Raspberry Pi using the distribution Raspbian.
+This is a tutorial of how to install Elixir (from source) on a Raspberry Pi using the distribution Raspbian.

 The first thing we need to do is to add the Erlang Solutions repository to our system.
 Open the file /etc/apt/sources.list with your favorite editor and add the following line to it: